CyberSecAI/CWEMap/prompts/extract_key_entities/system.md

 ### Vulnerability Description
 The KeyEntities are listed in '[ ]'
 Vulnerability descriptions often, but not always, follow one of the templates in the examples.
+There may be multiple weaknesses in a single vulnerability description.

+# STEPS
+1. Extract the KeyEntities from the vulnerability description provided

+# OUTPUT INSTRUCTIONS
+1. Format the output per the ===KeyEntities=== examples provided

 ### Example 1